zeyadsaleh/Laravel-Task/README.md

     ```
 5. Provide your Twilio credentials in .env file -> TWILIO_SID, TWILIO_AUTH_TOKEN and TWILIO_VERIFY_SID

+5. Provide your Email credentials for sending email by MailTrap in .env file -> MAIL_USERNAME and MAIL_PASSWORD

-6. Start the local development server
+.
+Start the local development server
     ```sh
     php artisan serve
     ```